Global perceptions of autism: Autistic culture

 An autistic culture has emerged, accompanied by a number of movements and events that encourage greater tolerance of those with autism.
-Prominent movements include the autistic rights movement and neurodiversity movement which seek to promote the idea that autism is a difference rather than a disease.
+Prominent movements include the autism rights movement and neurodiversity movement which seek to promote the idea that autism is a difference rather than a disease.
 Events include World Autism Awareness Day, Autism Sunday, Autistic Pride Day, Autreat, and others.

 Autism rights movement

 The autism rights movement, also known as the autistic culture movement or the neurodiversity movement, is a social movement within the context of disability rights that emphasizes the concept of neurodiversity, viewing the autism spectrum as a result of natural variations in the human brain rather than a disorder to be cured.
 The autism rights movement advocates a variety of goals, including greater acceptance of autistic behaviors; therapies that focus on coping skills rather than imitating the behaviors of neurotypical peers; the creation of social networks and events that allow autistic people to socialize on their own terms; and the recognition of the autistic community as a minority group.

 Autism rights or neurodiversity advocates believe that the autism spectrum should be accepted as a natural expression of the human genome.
 This perspective is distinct from two other likewise distinct views: the medical perspective, that autism is caused by a genetic defect and should be addressed by targeting the autism gene(s), and fringe theories that autism is caused by environmental factors such as vaccines.

 The movement is controversial in autism advocacy and research groups.
-A common criticism leveled against autistic activists is that the majority of them are "high-functioning" or have Asperger syndrome and do not represent the views of "low-functioning" autistic people and does not represent the wishes of autism community as a whole.
-With certain individuals emphasizing their desire to be treated.
+A common criticism used against autistic activists is that the majority of them are "high-functioning" or have Asperger syndrome and do not represent the views of "low-functioning" autistic people and thus does not represent the wishes of the autism community as a whole, with certain individuals emphasizing their desire to be treated.